Kfoury/CS290I_HW_3/README.md

-# CS290I_HW_3, iOS / Flask Server Driven App Implementation
+# CS290I_HW_3, iOS App Development:  Server Driven App Implementation

 #Intro
 This repo is intended for CS290I (Computer Science for Non_Computer Science) students.
 It contains sample skeleton code from HW_1.
 An easy way to start the homework would be to fork this repo.